Frank Maguire (politician): Political career

 In the Fermanagh and South Tyrone constituency there was a close balance between Irish nationalist and Unionist voters.
 In the February 1974 general election, the Nationalist/Republican vote was split between a Unity and a Social Democratic and Labour Party (SDLP) candidate, leading to victory for the Ulster Unionist Party (UUP) candidate.
 With the aim of fielding a single candidate, discussions among nationalist and republicans in the constituencies agreed Maguire as a joint candidate - in what has been termed the spirit of the Unity movement.

 Maguire was elected in the October 1974 general election with more than half the vote.
 On 31 October 1974 he swore the Oath of Allegiance to Elizabeth II.
 Although not an abstentionist, he rarely attended the House of Commons.
 On the 1979 vote of no confidence in the government of James Callaghan, he declared, "I have come over here to abstain in person".

 At the resulting 1979 general election, Maguire was re-elected against candidates from the SDLP, the UUP, and the United Ulster Unionist Party.

 Death

 Maguire died in March 1981 due to a heart attack.
-This led to a April 1981 by-election which was won by Bobby Sands, an IRA hunger striker who died in May 1981.
+This led to an April 1981 by-election which was won by Bobby Sands, an IRA hunger striker who died in May 1981.
 Sands's election agent and successor as MP for Fermanagh and South Tyrone, Owen Carron, was the nephew of Frank Maguire's uncle John.